 I use Canva to create my images.
 For a free service, they are so feature-rich.
 They offer pre-made templates with the perfect dimensions for blog post images, infographics, and social media banners and posts.

 But in order to create enticing images, you need great photos.
 I like to use free stock images as much as possible.
 Three of my favorite sites for finding photos are Pexels, Burst and Picjumbo.
 With so many royalty-free photos available, you can definitely find something that will fit your blog posts.

 Increase Your Traffic With Commenting And Social Media

 Traffic.
 It’s something we all want.
 And I’ve trialed many tools to help me grow my traffic.
 Here are some of the best.

 Social sharing is on top of every blogger’s list of traffic-generation tactics.
 Social Warfare is the plug-in I use that is on top and bottom of every one of my blog posts.
-I really like this plug-in because you can put the correct image for Pinterest (sized the right way for Pinterest) and Google+, Facebook and Twitter.
+I really like this plug-in because you can put the correct image on Pinterest (sized the right way for Pinterest) and Google+, Facebook, and Twitter.
 It’s terrific and I have 20% more shares since installing Social Warfare.

 Another method I promote is blog commenting.
 Commenting on other blogs will always bring you attention and traffic.
 But it’s important to have a strong plug-in for your readers to leave their comments.
 Comment Luv is great and I use the Pro version so that my followers get do-follow links from their comments (which is a big plus for my readers)